DakotaNelson/personal-website/content/_index.md

 This is the webiste of Dakota Nelson.

-My day job is at Black Hills Information Security as a penetration tester.
-Outside of that... well, where do I even start?

 This site is mostly an exercise for myself; a sort of self-documentation, to help me keep track of things of interest.

 It's extremely a work in progress, and likely always will be.